samthebest/scala-build-files/scala-data-science-project/README.md

 # TODO

-Consider just using iScala, since plotting is a pain (it doesn't show underneath)

-1. Get publish to work because load.jar doesn't seem to work

-2. update readme

-3. Try using Scala to generate javascript
+1. Try using Scala to generate javascript and 3D plots

-4. Determine if the OS has brew or apt-get, and automatically install docker.
+2. Determine if the OS has brew or apt-get, and automatically install docker.

 Resources